ROCKETS SUB-TEAM

 Personal Scratch Build Gliders

 Design/Build/Fly is an international competition in which students put their engineering knowledge to the test to create a remote-controlled aircraft meeting a set of specific requirements.
+As a part of this competition, students will work on a team of their peers to design, build, and fly a single team aircraft according to the annual competition regulations that are set each year.

 International Rocket Engineering Competition